© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Sentence Castle Mound is a scheduled monument protected by Cadw under reference PE110.
 View the official record →

-Sentence Castle Mound is a motte dating to the Norman period in Pembrokeshire, Wales.
+Sentence Castle Mound is a motte situated near Amroth in Pembrokeshire, Wales, dating to the Norman period following the late eleventh-century invasion of South Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE110.

 Sentence Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Sentence Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE110.